CBCMusic/client-side-search-boilerplate/README.md

 ### How to implement

 Load up the `index.html` file and see how it works, then edit the code and underscore templates.
+You'll almost certainly want to customize the CSS to make it fit into your site.
 This is kind of a hands-on script. :)

 ### Other notes
-- to make the script as conflict-free as possible, the JS is namespaced via an anonymous self-invoked function; the CSS ids and classes are all prefixed with *cs-search-*.
+- to make the script as conflict-free as possible, the JS is namespaced via an anonymous self-invoked function; JS ids and classes are prefixed with `sb`; the CSS ids and classes are all prefixed with *sb-*.
 - the CSS file is written so you can just drop it into your site.
 The custom page styles in `index.html` are just for the sake of the demo.
 - The search functionality is really pretty basic, but for small data sets is probably sufficient.
 It only searchs a-z, A-Z,